DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 The aim was to give the user a chance to gather information before starting, which is important since it is not possible to save and return to the process.

 Users would reach the start page from an email.
-For this iteration we did not include DfE Sign In account creation, as we assumed that the email would contain a ‘magic link’ bypassing it.
+For this iteration we did not include DfE Sign-in account creation, as we assumed that the email would contain a ‘magic link’ bypassing it.

 {{ appFigure({
   image: {